St Illtyd's Church, Llantwit Major: St. Illtud's School, Bangor Illtyd

+Archaeology

+Since 2023, archaeological excavations have taken place in the Globe Field adjacent to the churchyard, in the hope of finding firm evidence of a monastic foundation.
+Following geophysical surveys, carried out by university students under the supervision of an expert, trenches uncovered several skeletons and some evidence of metalworking.

-The Norman Invasion
+The Norman invasion

 The college is believed to have been attacked by the Danes in 987, but it was the Normans who brought the greatest change to the college.
 In the 11th century, Glamorgan was conquered by Robert Fitzhamon.
-Fitzhamon was a Norman noble, and it is thought that he attacked Glamorgam by sea c.
+Fitzhamon was a Norman noble, and it is thought that he attacked Glamorgan by sea c.
 1080, conquering it and bringing it under the power of the Marcher Lords.
 During the conquest, the wooden college and church were destroyed, and its endowments were transferred to newly established Tewkesbury Abbey, Fitzhamon's personal project.
 For a while, the church even lost its right of sanctuary, which was not restored until 1150 by the Bishop of Llandaff.
 The Normans eventually rebuilt a parish church on the ruins of the old college c.
 1100, but the college was greatly diminished in size and importance.

-13th century rebuilding
+13th-century rebuilding

 In the 13th century, the parish church underwent major renovations: A low tower was added to the east end, and a second chapel was built adjoining the first one, sharing a wall in the center of the church.
 The old western chapel continued to be used as a parish church, but the new eastern chapel was used by the monastic community.
 Later in the century, an extensive grange or farm was established on land to the west of the church.
 The newer church was built by Richard Neville.

-15th Century rebuilding
+15th-century rebuilding

 Around 1400, the East monastic church was extended with side aisles, and the roof and tower were raised to their current heights.
 The church was also fitted with new roof, made of fine, Irish bog oak, and the church was fitted with a number of different murals and carvings.
 A chantry, now known as the Galilee chapel, was also endowed by Sir Hugh Raglan as an extension to the West chapel.